tahamukhtar20/lang-source-cli/README.md

 ## License

-Langsource-CLI is licensed under the MIT License.
+lang-source-cli is licensed under the MIT License.
 Please look at the [LICENSE](./LICENSE) file for full details.

 ---

 ## Support

-For any questions, issues, or feature requests, feel free to [open an issue](https://github.com/langsource/langsource-cli/issues) on GitHub.
+For any questions, issues, or feature requests, feel free to [open an issue](https://github.com/lang-source/lang-source-cli/issues) on GitHub.